North East Surnames: Nesbit to Noble

 A name that Henry Guppy as being associated with the northern half of England and especially Cumberland and Northumberland followed by Durham and the adjacent parts of Yorkshire.
 The related name Nixon (see below) he determined to be most common in Cheshire and Northumberland.
 The Nicholson surname is also relatively frequent in the Armagh and Tyrone areas of Northern Ireland.

 Also occurring in the form Nicolson (without the ‘h’), the surname is included as a Scottish clan name and seems to be of Viking origin.
 Its presence in Scotland is sometimes attributed to Anders Nicolassen who commanded a force of Vikings working for the Norwegian king Haakon IV, who were defeated in a naval battle off Largs in the Firth of Clyde in 1263.
 In 1266 Nicolassen served as a Norwegian envoy who signed the Treaty of Perth, ceding the Hebrides to Scotland and it is said that Nicolassen subsequently settled in Scotland.

 Nicholson is a well-established surname in North East England.
 Mayors of Hartlepool in the sixteenth, seventeenth and eighteenth centuries included a Roger Nicholson in 1588; a Thomas Nicholson in 1621, 1623, 1631, 1635, 1639 and 1641; and a James Nicholson in 1711 and 1724.
 James Nichoslon was MP for the City of Durham in 1708.

-The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of Queen Elizabeth II.
+The seventeenth and eighteenth century Nicholsons of West Rainton in County Durham are a significant part of the ancestry of our late queen, Elizabeth II.
 A Jean Nicholson (also sometimes using the spelling Nicholsen) was the dowager Countess of the late 8th Earl of Strathmore.

 Click on the image below to see the full family tree.